subodh2705/baby-things/README.md

 # baby-things
+Please download zip file to run this file

-this app tells you about baby's food, vaccine and home remidies.
+This app tells you about baby's food, vaccine and home remidies.